Skip to main content

 Fix Proposals

-The agent proposes mitigating fixes — rollbacks, restarts, config changes, scaling actions.
+The agent proposes mitigating fixes such as rollbacks, restarts, config changes, and scaling actions.
 For code-level issues, it surfaces preventive fixes for your team to review.

 7